 Often when you use a secured credit card, your ultimate goal is to build your credit and eventually upgrade to an unsecured card.
 If you move up to an unsecured card, you’ll no longer need your secured card — which means you may be able to get your security deposit back.

 Some secured credit cards offer the potential of graduating your account to an unsecured account and getting your security deposit back once you’ve built up a good payment history.
 But with the Green Dot Visa® Secured Credit Card, you’ll need to pay off your balance and close your account before you can get your deposit back.

 Who this card is good for

 The Green Dot Visa® Secured Credit Card isn’t a great choice for many people.
 There are other secured credit cards with no annual fee and with more-valuable perks, like cash back rewards or checking your FICO® score for free each month.

 The card could mostly benefit those who want to work on their credit but who don’t have a bank account or a debit card — so, people who need the ability to make their deposit and pay their bills in person.

 Not sure this is the card for you?
 Consider these alternatives.

-If you want a secured card, but don’t think the Green Dot Visa® Secured Credit Card is right for you, take a look at our picks for the best secured credit cards, or check out these options instead.
+If you want a secured card, but don’t think the Green Dot Visa® Secured Credit Card is right for you, you can compare offers on Credit Karma for secured credit cards, or check out these options instead.

 - Discover it® Secured Credit Card: This could be a good option if you’re looking to earn cash back while you build your credit.

 - OpenSky® Secured Credit Visa® Card: This card doesn’t require a credit check to apply, so it could be a good option if you’re just starting out.